The McTyeire International House Handbook

 The Faculty Advisors are glad to talk and work with you.
 They serve as liaison between the foreign language departments and McTyeire and assist in the selection process.
 They understand McTyeire and the problems of learning to make a foreign language your own.

 The Program Director is responsible for the daily operations of the academic program and the supervision of the Program Coordinators for each group.
 The Program Director coordinates all program activities within McTyeire and schedules use of the lounges and library.
-This person serves as liaison to the College Dean’s Office, the Office of Housing and Residential Education, and Dining Services.
+This person serves as liaison to the College Dean’s Office, the Office of Housing and Residential Experience, and Vanderbilt Campus Dining.
 The Program Director oversees the budgets of the language groups and the recruitment process.